aiidalab/aiidalab-qe/docs/source/installation/aiidalab.rst

        aiidalab-launch start

 #.
-Follow the instructions on screen to open AiiDAlab in the browser
+Follow the instructions on the screen to open AiiDAlab in the browser

 .. tip::